joeeeeey/ai-summary/README.md

 ### System Design
 ```
 ┌─────────────┐     ┌────────────────┐     ┌───────────────┐
-│  Web Client │────▶│ Next.js Server │────▶│ LLM API       │
+│  Web Client │────▶│ Next.js Server │────▶│ OpenAI API    │
 └─────────────┘     └────────────────┘     └───────────────┘
+                           │                       ▲
+                           │                       │
+                           ▼                       │
+                    ┌────────────────┐     ┌───────────────┐
+                    │ Prisma ORM     │     │ Vector Storage│
+                    └────────────────┘     │ (Pinecone)    │
+                           │               └───────────────┘
+                           ▼                       ▲
+                    ┌────────────────┐            │
+                    │ MySQL Database │            │
+                    └────────────────┘            │
                                                   │
-                           ▼
-                    ┌────────────────┐     ┌───────────────┐
+                    ┌────────────────┐            │
-                    │ Prisma ORM     │────▶│ MySQL Database│
+                    │ Document       │────────────┘
+                    │ Processing     │
-                    └────────────────┘     └───────────────┘
+                    └────────────────┘
 ```

-### User Flow
-1. User authenticates through secure login
-2. Uploads content (PDF, link, or text)
-3. AI processes the content and generates a summary
+### How It Works

+The application uses a hybrid approach to document processing:

+1. **Initial Processing**:
+   - For first-time summaries, documents (PDF/link/text) are truncated if too large
+   - A direct AI call is made to generate the initial summary
+   - In parallel, the full document is chunked and stored in the vector database

+2. **Follow-up Questions**:
-4. User can ask follow-up questions about the content
+   - When users ask follow-up questions, the vector database is queried
-5. All conversations are saved for future reference
-6. Analytics track usage patterns and system performance
+   - Relevant document chunks are retrieved based on semantic similarity
+   - These chunks are added to the context sent to the AI model
+   - The AI generates precise answers based on the retrieved content

+This approach balances speed (quick initial summaries) with accuracy (detailed follow-up responses).

 ## Getting Started